 Yes, many health insurance plans, including the majority of state Medicaid programs, will cover incontinence products when they are medically necessary.

-Ready to start getting insurance-covered incontinence products?
-At 180 Medical, we understand that you’re dealing with unique challenges as a parent or caregiver of a child with autism and incontinence.
+At 180 Medical, we understand the challenges you may be facing as a parent or caregiver of a child with incontinence.
 Our compassionate specialists aim to fully support you, listen to your needs, and find the appropriate products to make your life a little easier.